usdot-jpo-ode/jpo-geojsonconverter/README.md

 #### Step 1 - Download the Source Code

-The ODE software system consists of the following modules hosted in separate Github repositories:
+The jpo-geojsonconverter software system consists of the following modules hosted in separate Github repositories:

 |Name|Visibility|Description|
 |----|----------|-----------|